Ouranosinc/Magpie/docs/configuration.rst

 ~~~~~~~~~~~~~~~~~~~

 This is the base configuration file that defines most of `Magpie`'s lower level configuration.
 A basic example is
-provided in `magpie.ini <MagpieCfgINI>`_ which should allow any user to run the application locally.
+provided in `magpie.ini`_ which should allow any user to run the application locally.
 Furthermore, this file
 is used by default in each tagged Docker image.
 If you want to provide different configuration, the file should be
 overridden in the Docker image using a volume mount parameter, or by specifying an alternative path through the
 environment variable ``MAGPIE_INI_FILE_PATH``.